Besides writing, I like to play video games. I've been playing for years and consider myself fairly skilled.

 - I did start playing the game almost immediately as a healer, but I went between playing my healer and my warlock for the most part.
 It’s definitely not impossible, because I was a good healer, but I still don’t recommend it.
 Thinking back now, there were so many things that I didn’t know about when healing, and I could have performed so much better if I had waited.

 - Nonetheless, if you do start healing right off the bat, I wish you luck.
 Read the rest of this article and you will start off on the right foot, with minimal issues.

 To Heal, or Not to Heal

 - Yes: Throw up a defensive cool-down up on the tank (if applicable).
-Then throw a HoT (Heal over Time) up on the DPS, if you have no Heal over Time spell use your quickest heal possible.
+Then throw a Heal over Time (HoT) up on the DPS; if you have no HoT spell, use your quickest heal possible.
 Example: Holy Shock for paladins, Prayer of Mending for Priests, Flash Heal, Healing Surge, or any other really fast cast or instant heal.

 That mostly comes with practice.
 The more time you spend healing, the more knowledge you gain of how tanking and healing works.
 You'll begin to learn which tanks have what kind of cooldowns to keep themselves alive, and you'll also learn which PLAYERS are smart enough to use them at the right moments.

 You may run across tanks that know exactly when to hit a defensive CD at the right moment, but the next dungeon you'll have a tank that doesn't even know what his/her CDs are.
 That's a hard part about healing.
 You have to learn how to read other players and learn who is the strongest and weakest link in your party.
 That will help your healing priority.